lzhang01/swift-style-guide/README.md

 ### Void arguments/return types

-It is preferable to omit `Void` in closure arguments and return types.
+It is preferable to omit `Void` in closure arguments and return types whenever possible.

 ##### Like this:
 ```Swift